-At Conversant, Inc., or any of its subsidiaries or affiliates, including Commission Junction, Inc., a Conversant Company (“Conversant,” “we,” “us,” or “our”), we provide online advertising services.
-To do this we follow information usage practices based on two beliefs: first, that protecting user privacy is essential to the growth and prosperity of the Internet; second, that a personalized web experience can provide significant benefits to Internet end users if done properly.
+At Conversant LLC, or any of its subsidiaries, including Commission Junction LLC, a Conversant Company (“Conversant,” “we,” “us,” or “our”), we provide online advertising services.
+To do this, we follow information usage practices based on two beliefs: first, that protecting user privacy is essential to the growth and prosperity of the Internet; second, that a personalized web experience can provide significant benefits to Internet end users if done properly.
 In accordance with these beliefs, Conversant creates results for advertisers and publishers in revolutionary ways without compromising individual privacy.

-If you have questions or concerns regarding this statement, email us at firstname.lastname@example.org.
+If you have questions or concerns regarding this statement, please contact us by clicking here.